ghulammustafa06/mustafa_personal_website/README.md

 Feel free to reach out via the contact section on the website or connect with me on social media:
 - **Email:** [g.mustafa4006@gmail.com](mailto:ghulammustafa@example.com)

-## License
-This project is licensed under the MIT License.
-See the full license text in the [LICENSE](https://github.com/zachlatta/sshtron/blob/master/LICENSE) file.

 Thank you for visiting my portfolio website!
 I hope you find it informative and engaging.